GliaX/Documentation/website/README.md

 # Full Documentation

-Full documentation can be found on the [website](https://docusaurus.io/).
+Full documentation can be found on the [docusaurus website](https://docusaurus.io/).